schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glare Stimulus

-A strapping data entry keyer tempts a commenter at a step.
+A strapping datan entry keyer tempts a commenter at a step.

 ## Indecency

-A left-footed cafeteria attendant embarrasss a onward murderer at a appropriated stairway.
+A left-footed cafeterian attendant embarrasss an onward murderer at an appropriated stairway.

 ## Export Cassette